JocaBadasss/Space-cream/README.md

 ## 💻 Project

-**Rocket.sect** is an app developed to provide information security services.
+**Space cream** is an app that apresents the catalog of an ice cream shop with animated images.

 - [Visit the project online](https://jocabadasss.github.io/Rocket.sect)